 Out of the different lures for bass fishing, this particular lure can attract all bass subtypes.
 However, according to anglers, tube baits are best for reeling in smallmouth bass.
 Nonetheless, they’ll do an excellent job attracting spotted bass and largemouths.

-The intricate design of the tube bait mimics crustaceans and gobies perfectly, making it hard for basses to bypass it.
+The intricate design of the tube fishing lures and bait mimics crustaceans and gobies perfectly, making it hard for basses to bypass it.
 The tube bait is the ultimate choice for bass fishing in large mud flats and rocky bottoms.

 The top-water frog is probably one of the lures to use for bass that you’ll see featured in renowned magazines.
 The main feature of this lure is that it particularly shines in scummy, muddy bodies of water that are rather shallow.